iY0Yi/obsidian_glslviewer/README.md

 *Use templates to simplify complex shaders - write minimal code, get maximum results*

 ### And more
-- 📸 Thumbnail generation for non-autoplay shaders
+- 📸 **Thumbnail generation**: Automatic thumbnails for non-autoplay shaders
 - ⚙️ Configurable canvas ratio, autoplay, and code visibility
 - 🔧 Flexible configuration using comments in code blocks
 - 🎯 **Texture shortcuts**: Quick reference to frequently used textures
 - 📁 **Texture browser**: Visual texture selection with folder filtering
 - 🙈 **@hideCode**: Show only the viewer or with code
+- 📁 **Configurable folders**: Set custom locations for templates and thumbnails
 - 🎯 **Works with syntax highlighters**: No conflicts with other code plugins (Shiki Highlighter)
 </br></br></br>
 ## Installation